If you have specific questions that are not answered below, please email them to email@example.com.

 Will there be resources available from the University to support program management?

-No. We encourage you to include the necessary resources within your project budget.
+Unfortunately, no. We encourage you to include the necessary resources within your project budget.

 Will we be assigned a grant manager?